Lampard finds the key to solving Chelsea's issues - Tactical lessons from the Premier League | Goal.com

 1) Chelsea swarm Spurs thanks to Mount, Barkley, & Giroud partnership

 Chelsea’s pressing game, which boxed Tottenham in their own half, was significantly improved by the number of bodies in their midfield.
-Between the four of them they could pincer Harry Winks and Tanguy Ndombele, preventing these two from initiating a counter-attack.
-(Reece James also assisted in a slightly changed role, moving infield to both act as a wall for one-twos with the Chelsea number 10s and further screen against Tottenham counters.)
+Between the four of them they could pincer Harry Winks and Tanguy Ndombele, preventing these two from initiating a counterattack.
+Reece James also assisted in a slightly changed role, moving infield to both act as a wall for one-twos with the Chelsea No.10s and further screen against Tottenham counters.

 However, Chelsea were assisted by Tottenham’s unfamiliarity and discomfort in a flat 5-3-2, which meant the centre-backs had no wide passing option after possession was regained.
 Instead, they kept hitting Winks and Ndombele despite their suffocation.